Bay Ridge United Church: South Reformed Church

 The first service was held on March 16, 1904, with the Reverend Dr. William J. MacDonald as its pastor.
 He served the church from February 11, 1904, to April 19, 1917.
 In an M. P. Moller ledger book is a handwritten copy of the Letter of Agreement of March 26, 1910, between Möller and the South Reformed Church.
 Möller agreed to build a two-manual organ with tubular-pneumatic action and casing of quartered oak that would be ready for use on or before the 1st day of September 1910; however, the organ was not shipped until September 3.
 Möller also replaced the old water motor with a new one.
 The total cost of the organ was $4,500, less an allowance of $1,000 for the old organ, then in the church, which became the property of Möller.

 In 1915, the Brooklyn Home Talk reported that there were 1500 students in the Sunday School.
 On its 75th anniversary it was stated that South Reformed was the pioneer church in that section of Brooklyn and was the parent of Greenwood Heights, the Twelfth Street and the Bay Ridge Reformed Churches.
 Bay Ridge Reformed eventually became the current Union Church of Bay Ridge.

 The Rev. Dr. Robert A. Watson was pastor from October, 1917 to December 31, 1927.
 In 1918 the church had a membership of 1198 with a Sunday school of 1415. $10,560 was raised and the property value was $75,000.
 Dr. Watson accepted a call to the First Dutch Reformed Church of Jamaica in December, 1927.

 The Rev. George Steininger was installed as pastor on May 10, 1928, and served until November 1, 1938.
 "The Yearly Report January 1, 1929-1930" reported $11,541 in receipts and disbursements and a Sunday school of 500.
 In 1940 the church had a membership of 400 with a Sunday School enrollment of 350.

-The Rev. Dr. Leroy C. Brandt was pastor from 1939-1942.
+The Rev. Dr. Leroy C. Brandt was pastor from 1939 to 1942.
 On May 5, 1940, the church began the observation of its centenary.
 A number of special services and other events marked the anniversary.
 It closed on May 17 with a dinner at the Hotel Bossert.

 Rev. Frank Curtis Williams was pastor from 1943 until his last service on July 28, 1962.
 In 1967 Rev. John A. Shope resigned.
 From January 28, 1968, to June 15.
 1969 the Rev. Ronald Maxam was interim pastor.
 On October 26, 1969, the Rev. H. Lyle Rozeboom was installed.

 When the congregation united with Bay Ridge United Presbyterian Church to become Bay Ridge United Church, the Reverend Lyle Rozeboom was the pastor and the Reverend Frank Williams was pastor emeritus.
 The Reverend Ephraim Felix was the pastor of the Hispanic congregation which was started in 1973.